Back to Rock Island

 The story of the attack in Man O War Bay preceded Bruns to Bridgetown, the newly established English capital on the south coast of Barbados.
 The crowd that gathered, as it always did when a new ship arrived in port, fearfully gave way as Bruns disembarked.
 The English landowners and settlers and their enslaved Africans and Irish indentures, who together outnumbered the English, knew that somehow Bruns and the Volle Maan had survived the attack of six white ships that were now wrecked and strewn across the rocks of Pirates Bay off the coast of Tobago.
 The lone survivor of the attacking ships, an Indian servant who had been plucked half dead from the Caribbean by a pirate ship whose captain needed someone to prepare his tea, told of a fearless sailor in a feathered hat, who, while clinging to the masthead of his doomed ship, repeatedly aimed and fired his pistol, until he was absorbed by the great cloud of red birds that confused and scattered the attackers.

 Bruns, who spoke dozens of languages but who had few words for anyone, silently rejected the solicitation of companionship from the many women who offered, willingly or not, themselves to sailors seeking the comforts of the island that had once spewed lava as it grew out of the blue sea that rubbed uneasily against the green ocean.
 These women, as well as everyone else, parted and backed away, as Bruns limped along the promenade wearing his feathered hat.
+The woman named “Linda” left the ship, slipped into the crowd, and disappeared.
 Terendike Woo, having migrated down to Bridgetown in time for the Volle Maan’s landing, fearlessly fell in behind Bruns and chirped directions to a quiet, dim inn where they disappeared inside.
 They remained inseparable over the next few days as business was conducted, the molasses exchanged for a cargo of birds that conversed easily with Woo as he loaded their cages onto the ship.

-Elstar met him after she had been punished and banished from Bergen.
+Elstar had met him after she had fled Bergen for the safety of the African community in Communipaw.
 She had found work at the tavern.
 William visited her when he could.
 Every now and then, they got away together to their upstream clearing in the woods.
 Elstar hadn’t known what to make of Bruns at first.
 He didn’t approach her like all men did, including William.
 He made no advances and didn’t look at her with eyes that stopped on her skin or face or breasts or ass.
 His dark blue eyes looked through her and seemed to reflect the ocean lying somewhere in the distance behind her head.
 “Can you work?
 Housekeeping, cook?
-Give me five years of work and I’ll get you away from this madness.
-I sail for Barbados with the next favorable wind in October.”
+I sail for Barbados with the next favorable wind.”

 Barbados.
 Not Port Royal.

 Bruns saw it in her face.
 “I have business in Barbados.
-You’ll be safe.”
+You’ll be safe.
+Work for me and someday you’ll find a place to live where you are free.”

 Elstar saw the drunken sailors leering at her.
-She heard the shouts of the English soldiers.
+She heard the harsh, foreign taunts of the German soldiers.
 She remembered the Parson, who said she’d be safe, sweating and heaving over her.
+She wanted to be free.
 “I’ll go.”

-William stood along the banks of the harbor fed by the North River and the upland streams that fed it and watched Captain Otto Brun’s ship, the Volle Maan, sail away.
-He last saw Elstar standing on the bow of the ship, her long dark hair in the wind and against the sky, as she rose and fell with the ship and waves.
+William stood along the banks of the harbor fed by the North River and the upland streams and watched Captain Otto Brun’s ship, the Volle Maan, sail away.
+He last saw Elstar standing on the bow of the ship, her long dark hair in the wind and against the sky, as she rose and fell with the ship and waves

 English Channel 1995 (304 years later)